Marketcircle/AXElements/docs/Searching.markdown

 form.
 Even something like 'boxes' will get translated back to 'box' and work as you expect.

-Just as with a search that is not plural you can attach filters to trim down the list of items that are returned and implicit searches still must find something.
+Except for the fact that you will get a collection of UI elements back instead of a single item, pluralized search works the same as a non-pluralized search.
+You can attach any filters you could use with a non-pluralized search, and if the search is implicit then it must find something.

-Pluralized searches is useful when you want to do some custom refinement on a search, or if you need to make sure something is not available.
-It can also be helpful when you want to explore the UI element tree and find out what types of things are available.
+Pluralized searches are useful when you want to do some custom refinement on a search, or if you need to make sure something is not in the UI element tree (and hopefully that means it is not on the screen anymore either).
+It can also be helpful when you want to explore the UI element tree and find out what types of UI elements are present on the screen.
+The detail to remember is that a pluralized search will have to explore the entire UI subtree from the starting point and so it could be very slow.

 ### Kind Of

 Remember earlier when I said the method name should be the class of the element being searched for?
 Well, that was kind of a lie.
+Kind of.
-Kind of, get it?
+Get it?
 Have I killed the joke yet?
-No?
+Kind of?
 Good.

 The search class that you enter is actually matched using `#kind_of?` instead of matching the classes exactly.
 And since class hierarchies